 Mirriad is a computer vision and AI-powered platform company, delivering in-video advertising by naturally blending brand advertising into popular entertainment content.
 Using sophisticated technologies, Mirriad connects people with brands, through seamless ad insertions in popular linear and digital content.
 Advertisers can now reach very large target audiences in a contextually relevant way with

 Cisiv is a pioneering developer of technology solutions for pharmaceutical companies, enabling customers to capture new levels of information on the use of their products and treatments in real world settings.
-Cisiv’s next generation platform enables pharmaceutical customers to capture, analyse and share phase IV (post approval) observational study patient data quickly, simply and effectively.
+Cisiv’s next generation web-based software platform enables pharmaceutical customers to capture, analyse and share phase IV (post approval) observational study patient data quickly, simply

 Sphere Medical is a dynamic medtech company currently developing a series of innovative critical care devices from its sterile, miniaturised, electrochemical sensor technology platform.
 The first product, Proxima, is the only patient-connected, continuous blood gas analyser offering vital clinical information quicker, more frequently, and at the bedside providing efficiencies that result in reduce